n-peugnet/meshsim/README.md

  * Install Docker from docker.com (needs API 1.38; API 1.2x is known not to work.).
    * Check the API with `docker version`.
-   * Your OS packages will probably be too old.

  * create a docker network: `docker network create --driver bridge mesh`.
 Later we will need to know the gateway IP (so that the images can talk to